Permanent Change of Station (PCS) CONUS

 PTDY taken in increments must be done prior to clearing the post.
 Any PTDY authorized once a Soldier has cleared post, will be limited to 20 consecutive days to include weekends.

-Moving Services and Transportation - Moving services cannot be arranged using Move.mil, the Defense Personal Property System (DPS).
+Moving Services and Transportation - Moving services cannot be arranged using the Defense Personal Property System (DPS).
 They must be arranged in person at your local transportation office (TO).
+MilitaryOnesource is also available to help service members, their families, and anyone moving with the military to get organized for your move.

 Provide the following at time of counseling:

-d.
-What type of shipment you want to make (HHG, UB and or NTS) and the estimated weight.
-Do not forget to declare Professional Books, Papers, and Equipment / Professional Gear (PBP&E/PRO-Gear).
+- What type of shipment you want to make (HHG, UB and or NTS) and the estimated weight.
+Do not forget to declare Professional Books, Papers, and Equipment / Professional Gear (PBP&E/Pro-Gear).

 Personally Procured Move (PPM) , formerly called Do It Yourself (DITY)